Awards and Scholarships

 |NIU Dream Action||Student|

-The Eychaner Award is presented annually at the Pride Awards Dinner in April.
-Please see our events page of the Pride Awards Dinner.
+The Eychaner Award is presented annually at the Pride Awards Luncheon in April.
+Please see our events page of the Pride Awards Luncheon.

 Joseph Harry Endowed Scholarship